-There shall be four classes of membership: Individual, Institutional, Corporate, and Honorary Life.
+There shall be four classes of membership: Active, Institutional, Corporate, and Honorary Life.

 Section 1.
-Individual Members.
-Any person actively employed by a library of the type described in Article II, Goal 1, may become an Individual Member of this Division by payment of dues to the Montana Library Association.
-Upon payment of dues, an Individual Member is entitled to all the voting privileges of the Division.
+Active Members.
+Any person actively employed by a library of the type described in Article II, Goal 1, may become an Active Member of this Division by payment of dues to the Montana Library Association.
+Upon payment of dues, an Active Member is entitled to all its privileges of the Division.

 Section 2.
 Institutional Members.
 Any library of the type described in Article II, Goal 1, may become an Institutional Member of this Division by payment of dues to the Montana Library Association.
-Each Institutional Member is entitled to all the voting privileges of the Division.
-Through a delegated representative, each Institutional Member may have one vote on all questions which come before the Division.
+Each Institutional Member is entitled to all its privileges of the Division, and through a delegated representative, each Institutional Member may have one vote on all questions which come before the Division.

 Section 3.
 Corporate Members: Corporations, except institutions eligible for Institutional Membership, may become a member of the Division by payment of dues to the Montana Library Association.
-Each Corporate Member is entitled to all the voting privileges of the Division.
-Through a delegated representative, each Corporate Member may have one vote on all questions which come before the Division.
+Each Corporate Member is entitled to all its privileges of the Division, and through a delegated representative, each Corporate Member may have one vote on all questions which come before the Division.